Raven Cliff falls waterfall at Caesars Head State Park in Upstate South Carolina

 Fall foliage lining the Raven Cliff falls trail at Caesars Head State Park

-The most popular trail at Caesars Head, and rightfully so for the incredible scenery, is the Raven Cliff falls trail.
+The most popular trail at this state park, and rightfully so for the incredible scenery, is the Raven Cliff falls trail.
 This 2 mile out-and-back trail leads you to a breathtaking vista of 420 foot tall Raven Cliff falls.
+There are many great waterfalls throughout the Upstate, but this one claims the title of the tallest.
+It’s not as scenic in my opinion, but I love the leafy backdrop.

 The Raven Cliff watefall at Caesars Head